Abrasives

 structure

-The relative amount of grains, bonds, and space in an abrasive grinding tool.
-Structure helps determine abrasive grade.
+The relative arrangement of grains and other materials in an abrasive tool.
+Structure helps determine the amount of grains and space between them.

 superalloys

-A complex metal with a number of additives to create a metal that has excellent strength and resistance to deformation, heat, and corrosion.
+A complex metal with a number of additives that has excellent strength and resistance to deformation, heat, and corrosion.
 Superalloys are very expensive and difficult to machine.

 surface finish